-Investment priority 8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transmational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders

-The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OPEHR.

-Appraisal of projects will be subject to detailed selection criteria approved by the Monitoring Committee.

-Based on Selection Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each operation.

-Operations will be implemented as open calls or restricted calls for proposals (direct award procedures).
+Investment priority 8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders The Monitoring Comn the OPEHR. nittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of Appraisal of projects v vill be subject to detailed selection criteria approved by the Monitoring Committee. iteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be or approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be imp plemented as open calls or restricted calls for proposals (direct award procedures).
+Key criteria for selecti on of operations/projects include as appropriate: 1 contribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents action planes, programmes);

-8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders tion of operations/projects include as appropriate: d contribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents s, action planes, programmes); nd importance of the operation/project for the realization of the objectives and indicators of the OPEHR; and described target groups and their needs with regard to the objectives of the OPEHR; ne project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should tribute to the goals of the project, the feasibility of the project plan; the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); f the project is presented and clearly described (there is the possibility of wider application of the results of the project). alls an evaluation committee will be set at the level of IB level 1 or IB level 2 and detailed evaluation criteria will be defined by the estricted call/direct award procedure IB level 1 will submit to MA proposal of selection of operation that will be granted as a restricted the basis of the relevant documentation provided, justifying selected beneficiary in respect to its institutional/legal particularities.
+Investment priority 8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders - the relevance and importance of the operation/project for the realization of the objectives and indicators of the OPEHR; - clearly defined ar nd described target groups and their needs with regard to the objectives of the OPEHR; project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should oute to the goals of the project, the feasibility of the project plan;

+- the capacity of the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); - sustainability of the project is presented and clearly described (there is the possibility of wider application of the results of the project).

+In the case of open calls an evaluation committee will be set at the level of IB level 1 or IB level 2 and detailed evaluation criteria will be defined by the MA.
+In the case of restricted call/direct award procedure IB level 1 will submit to MA proposal of selection of operation that will be granted as a restricted call for proposals on the basis of the relevant documentation provided, justifying selected beneficiary in respect to its institutional/legal particularities.